JulianKlug/monsieurwave.github.io/_pages/about.md

 Non-Academic Projects:
 - [Kassandra](https://kassandra.julianklug.com), bringing machine learning safely to clinical practice
 - [FentaSim](http://fentasim.julianklug.com), a tool to simulate effect site concentrations of fentanyl
+- [DD4PcPH](http://eddy.zapto.org:2086/), a tool to help choosing the right measure of cardiac output for the diagnosis of pulmonary hypertension
-- [PHI](https://www.creageneve.com/2020/02/14/prix-une-team-qui-innove/), connect patients to their hospital
+- PHI, connect patients to their hospital
 - Vlynt, a peer-to-peer content delivery network
 - I try to help out with great open-source projects, such as [nibabel](https://github.com/nipy/nibabel/commits?author=JulianKlug) and created some open-source tools such as [RandAugment3D](https://github.com/JulianKlug/RandAugment-3D)